This page is about the Synthetic type. For maintenance drones, go here.

 D-CLASS: COMPLEX INTELLIGENCE

-D-class drones are conceptually descended from pre-Icarus AI and bear a strong resemblance to their forebears.
+D-class drones are conceptually descended from pre-Icarus neural networks and bear a strong resemblance to their forebears.
 D-class drones are essentially number-crunchers, with virtually nothing in the way of social development.
 They cannot speak more intelligibly than your average piece of software, using pre-determined messages written by their programmers, and have no capacity for self-improvement.
 They are D-class intelligence because they work with more complex problems than F-class software, such as financial forecasting and large-scale data mining and memetics.
 The creation and deployment of D-class drones requires only a small fee for the required code audit, although some high-power financial and political systems are regularly watched by the EIO for signs of emergence.
 There is no real monopoly on the production of D-class drones.

 C-CLASS: SOCIAL INTELLIGENCE